rclone/rclone/docs/content/commands/rclone_version.md

 ## Options

 ```
-      --check   Check for new version.
+      --check   Check for new version
   -h, --help    help for version
 ```